Altiplano–Puna volcanic complex: Geologic history

-Activity waned after 2 mya, and after 1 mya and during the Holocene, activity was mostly andesitic in nature with large ignimbrites absent.
+Activity waned after 2 Mya, and after 1 Mya and during the Holocene, activity was mostly andesitic in nature with large ignimbrites absent.
 Activity with composition similar to ignimbrites was limited to the eruption of lava domes and flows, interpreted as escaping from a regional sill 1–4 km high at 14–17 km depth.

 The APVC is still active, with recent unrest and ground inflation detected by InSAR at Uturuncu volcano starting in 1996.
-Research indicates that this unrest results from the intrusion of dacitic magma at 17 km or more depth and may be a prelude to caldera formation and large scale eruptive activity.
+Research indicates that this unrest results from the intrusion of dacitic magma at 17 km or more depth and may be a prelude to caldera formation and large-scale eruptive activity.
 Other active centres include the El Tatio and Sol de Mañana geothermal fields and the fields within Cerro Guacha and Pastos Grandes calderas.
 The latter also contains <10 ka rhyolitic flows and domes.
 The implications of recent lava domes for future activity in the APVC are controversial, but the presence of mafic components in recently erupted volcanic rocks may indicate that the magma system is being recharged.

 Extent

 The APVC erupted over an area of 70000 km2 from ten major systems, some active over millions of years and comparable to Yellowstone Caldera and Long Valley Caldera in the United States.
 The APVC is the largest ignimbrite province of the Neogene with a volume of at least 15000 km3, and the underlying magmatic body is considered to be the largest continental melt zone, forming a batholith.
 Alternatively, the body revealed by seismic studies is the remnant mush of the magma accumulation zone.
 Deposits from the volcanoes cover a surface area of more than 500000 km2.
-La Pacana is the largest single complex in the APVC with dimensions 100 × 70 km2, including the 65 × 35 km caldera.
+La Pacana is the largest single complex in the APVC with dimensions 100x70 km, including the 65x35 km caldera.

 Magma generation rates during the pulses are about 0.001 km3/yr, based on the assumption that for each 50–100 km3 of arc there is one caldera.
 These rates are substantially higher than the average for the Central Volcanic Zone, 0.00015 - 0.0003 km3/yr.
 During the three strong pulses, extrusion was even higher at 0.004 - 0.012 km3/yr.
 Intrusion rates range from 0.003 - 0.005 km3/yr and resulted in plutons of 30000–50000 km3 volume beneath the calderas.